godotengine/godot-docs/tutorials/navigation/navigation_using_navigationagents.rst

 NavigationAgent Avoidance
 -------------------------

-[Really, this should be its own separate doc, with information about RVO and how that is separate from the standard pathfinding system.]

 This section explains how to use the navigation avoidance specific to NavigationAgents.

-In order for NavigationAgents to either avoid or be avoided, the ``avoidance_enabled`` property must be set to ``true``.
+In order for NavigationAgents to avoid collisions, the ``avoidance_enabled`` property must be set to ``true``.
 This will allow the NavigationAgent to avoid other agents on the same map and to be avoided by them in turn.

 .. image:: img/agent_avoidance_enabled.png

 Set the ``velocity`` of the NavigationAgent node as part of ``_physics_process()`` to inform the agent of the intended current velocity of the agent's parent node.
-[is this accurate? what is this used for?]

-Once per physics frame (if avoidance is enabled on an agent), the agent's ``velocity_computed`` signal will trigger, outputting the calculated safe speed and direction in which the agent's parent node should move in order to avoid collisions with other avoidance-enabled agents or avoidance obstacles.
-This signal should be connected to a method that
+Once per physics frame (if avoidance is enabled on an agent), the agent's ``velocity_computed`` signal will be triggered, outputting the calculated safe speed and direction in which the agent's parent node should move in order to avoid collisions with other avoidance-enabled agents or avoidance obstacles.
+This signal should be connected to a method that sets the parent's velocity to this output value.

-The ``velocity_computed`` signal of the NavigationAgent node must be connected to receive the safe velocity calculation result.

 .. image:: img/agent_safevelocity_signal.png